 Award winning NYPL Research and Development organization staffed with artists and engineers.

-Management Team Manager & Founder, NYPL Labs - Ben Vershbow Product Manager, NYPL Labs - David Riordan Lead Application Architect, NYPL Labs - Leonard Richards Mobile Client Application Lead, NYPL Labs - John Nowak Application Developers Paul Beaudoin, Brian Foo, Mauricio Giraldo, Matt Miller
+Management Team Manager, NYPL Labs - Ben Vershbow Product Manager, NYPL Labs - David Riordan Lead Application Architect, NYPL Labs - Leonard Richardson Mobile Client Application Lead, NYPL Labs - John Nowak Application Developers Paul Beaudoin, Brian Foo, Mauricio Giraldo, Matt Miller

 User Experience and Analysis

 The project team will engage directly with users throughout the project to test hypotheses and gather input.
 Since the first goal of this project is to build audience, at all stages it will be critical to gather insights from non-users.
 The team will collect and analyze partner library systems in order to:

 Work Stream Lead: Jeneatte Moy/Lisa Chow (Brooklyn Public Library) Team Members: The New York Public Library - UX Team: Jennifer Anderson, Morgan Holzer, James English